I want to be sure the Town is focused on supporting all residents while keeping the tax rate affordable.

 I enjoyed a long career working in the hospitality & tourism industry.
 I worked through college and beyond at the historic Larchwood Inn.
 Frank Browning, the proprietor, was a mentor.
 I learned a great deal about hospitality from Mr. Browning and about our community during my years working there.
 I still keep in touch with many of the people that were my friends and co-workers from that time.
 My 7 years at the Larchwood Inn made me feel like a local.
 In 1985 I began working at the Coast Guard House Restaurant and continued there for 22 years.
 I became the managing partner after inheriting a one-third ownership in the business due to the death of my husband, former State Representative James Kelso, in 1999.
 My partnership in the restaurant ended in 2008 and I was excited to become the Executive Director of the Narragansett Chamber of Commerce.
 The years at the Chamber gave me a new, insightful perspective on business formation, opportunity, challenge and success.
 I learned how tourism is cultivated and sustained.
 Invaluable learning opportunities abounded.
 I am currently self employed, happy to help small businesses with their administration, bookkeeping, communications and systems implementation.
 I have a thorough knowledge of what it takes to succeed in small business.
 The struggles business owners face on a daily basis - navigating regulations to understanding fiscal responsibility are now part of my acumen.
 Most importantly, surmounting the challenging seasonal environment that the majority of our local business face is tantamount to success.

-My three adult children Carrie, Erica and Andrew and 9 year old grandchild (they can call themselves "locals") were born at South County Hospital and they are all fortunate enough to be living in South Kingstown with their spouses and significant other.
+My three adult children Carrie, Erica and Andrew, 9 year old granddaughter and infant grandson (they can call themselves "locals") were born at South County Hospital and they are all fortunate enough to be living in South Kingstown.
 They are homeowners, employed in strong professions, making lives for themselves that matter - what more could I ask for?
 My granddaughter is currently a student at Peace Dale Elementary enrolled in the DLI Program and will enter 4th grade in the fall of 2020.